panzerdp/dmitripavlutin.com/content/posts/134-react-usememo/index.md

 ## 2. *useMemo()* &mdash; an example

-A component `<CalculateFactorial />` displayes 2 input fields where you can insert numbers.
-The component calculates the factorial of the first number, and the sum of all number up to second number.
+A component `<CalculateFactorial />` calculates the factorial of the number introduced by the user into an input field.

 Here's a possible implementation of `<CalculateFactorial />` component: